Powerful state of Swaziland. Full description of Swaziland

 Healthcare.

-Fine arts and crafts.
+Fine Arts and Crafts.

 Press, radio broadcasting, television and the Internet.

-Published in English: the daily newspapers Swaziland Observer and Times of Swaziland, an independent newspaper, the weekly News from Swaziland - "News of Swaziland") and "Swazi News" (The Swazi News - "News of the Swazi people").
-The bi-weekly newspaper Umbiki (Reporter) is published in English and the Sisvati language, and the daily Tikhatsi Temaswati is published in Sisvati.
+Published in English: daily newspapers "Swaziland Observer" (Swaziland Observer - "Observer of Swaziland") and "Times of Swaziland" (Times of Swaziland - "Time of Swaziland", an independent newspaper), weekly newspapers "News from Swaziland" (News from Swaziland - "News of Swaziland") and "Swazi News" (The Swazi News - "News of the Swazi People").
+The bi-weekly newspaper Umbiki (Reporter) is published in English and Siswati, and the daily newspaper Tikhatsi Temaswati is published in Siswati.
 There is no national news agency.
-The government service Swaziland Broadcasting and Information Service has been operating since 1966.
-Radio broadcasts are in English and Siswati.
-The government service Swaziland Television Authority was established in 1978 and television programs are broadcast in English.
-In 2003, there were 27 thousand Internet users.
+The government's Swaziland Broadcasting and Information Service has been operating since 1966.
+Broadcasts are in English and Siswati.
+The Swaziland Television Authority was established in 1978 and television programs are broadcast in English.
+In 2003 there were 27 thousand Internet users.

-Pre-colonial period.
+pre-colonial period.

-A period of independent development.
+Period of independent development.

 On September 6, 1968, the independence of the Kingdom of Swaziland was proclaimed.
 During the long reign of Sobhuza II and his successors, Swaziland sought to maintain good neighborly relations with South Africa.

-In August 1998, King Mswati III dissolved parliament and called for new elections.
+In August 1998, King Mswati III dissolved parliament and called new elections.
 The opposition refused to participate in them.
-Terrorist attacks took place on the eve of the parliamentary elections and on the day the cabinet was sworn in.
-The government responded by stepping up its crackdown on dissidents.
-In 1999, the political opposition and trade unions formed the Swaziland Democratic Alliance, which organized and led massive popular demonstrations in support of democratic reform.
+On the eve of the parliamentary elections and on the day of the Cabinet of Ministers' oath, terrorist acts took place.
+The government responded with increased repression against dissidents.
+In 1999, the political opposition and trade unions created the "Democratic Alliance of Swaziland", which organized and held mass demonstrations of the population in support of democratic reforms.

-Swaziland's external debt is US $ 342 million (2002).
-GDP in 2004 amounted to 6.02 billion US dollars, and its growth was 2.5%.
-Inflation in the same year reached 5.4%, and investments - 23.6% of GDP.
+Swaziland's external debt is $342 million (2002).
+GDP in 2004 amounted to 6.02 billion US dollars, and its growth - 2.5%.
+Inflation in the same year reached 5.4%, and investment - 23.6% of GDP.